dojo/docs/dojo/query.rst

 Introduction
 ============

-XHR is half of the Ajax story.
-Once you make a request for data and receive it via XHR, you must change the page - display the new data in a panel, turn an indicator from red to green, or whatever .
+XHR is half of the AJAX story.
+Once you make a request for data and receive it via `dojo.xhr <dojo/_base/xhr>`__, you must change the page - display the new data in a panel, turn an indicator from red to green, or whatever.
 Changing HTML is, in turn, dependent on locating nodes.

 =====
 Usage